MicrosoftDocs/fabric-docs/docs/get-started/copilot-fabric-consumption.md

 This page contains information on how the Fabric Copilot usage is billed and reported.
 The usage of [Copilot in Fabric (preview)](./copilot-fabric-overview.md) is measured by the number of tokens processed.
 Tokens can be thought of as pieces of words.
 Approximately 1,000 tokens are about 750 words.
 Prices are calculated per 1,000 tokens, and input and output tokens are consumed at different rates.

 > [!NOTE]
-> The Copilot for Fabric billing will become effective on March 1st, 2024.
+> The Copilot for Fabric billing will become effective on March 1st, 2024, as part of your existing Power BI Premium or Fabric Capacity.

 ## Consumption rate